Peter II of Russia: Reign

 Emperor Peter II died as dawn broke on 30 January 1730 – the day scheduled for his marriage to Ekaterina Dolgorukova.
 He is buried in the Cathedral of the Archangel located at the Moscow Kremlin and was the only post-Petrine Russian monarch given that honor; along with Ivan VI (who was murdered and buried in the fortress of Shlisselburg), he is the only post-Petrine monarch not buried in the Peter and Paul Cathedral in Saint Petersburg.

 With Peter's death, the direct male line of the Romanov dynasty ended.
-He was succeeded on the Russian throne by Anna Ivanovna, daughter of Peter the Great's half-brother and co-ruler, Ivan V.
+He was succeeded on the Russian throne by his cousin Anna Ivanovna, daughter of Peter the Great's half-brother and co-ruler, Ivan V.